 Large modern displays provide enough space to be able to work with marginalia even in online documentation if required.
 For example, the marginalia can briefly summarize the adjacent content.
 This can be implemented with just a few lines of CSS code.

 If there is not enough space in a browser window for a separate margin column, the marginalia will slide to a position above the associated text, similar to a subheading.

 In this example, if the window is less than 750 pixels wide, the layout will be single-column.
 The width of the margin column is 150 pixels (145 pixels text width plus 5 pixels gap).
 Of course, you can change these values as needed.
 The style provided for the marginalia is marginalia.

 Also, if the width is less than 750 pixels, square brackets appear around the marginalia content.
 If you do not want this to happen, delete these characters in the CSS code.

 Step 2: Put the following HTML snippet at the beginning of the area where marginalia are to be possible:

 Step 3:Put the following HTML snippet at the end of the area where marginalia are to be possible:

 Subsequent steps: Now all you need to do is to assign the style marginalia to all paragraphs in the text that are to become marginalia.

 ___ Did you benefit from this information?

-In return, maybe you can link to this page, mention the page on social networks, or like to purchase one of my books?
+In return, please link to this page, mention the page on social media, or buy one of my books.